pgpglobal/staging/_docs/Liquid-Templates.md

 * `_social-links` - the image and link attributes for the blog's sidebar links.

 Collections must be defined in `_config.yml`.
 In addition to their names, Collections have an `output` variable.
 When set to `true`, there will be a separate page generated for each file in the collection.
-This is how the inidividual Author and Category pages are created.
+This is how the individual Author and Category pages are created.

 The `collections` section in `_config.yml` currently looks like this: